-This Policy will be available to volunteers and visitors in the following ways:
+This Policy will be provided to volunteers and visitors in the following ways:

-- The current Policy will be published on the school's website. - A copy of this Policy can be found at the School Office. - All volunteers will be provided a copy of the Policy the first time they volunteer at the school.
+The current Policy will be published on the school's website and the link will be included in the first newsletter of each term.

+A copy of this Policy can be found at the School Office.

+All volunteers will be provided a copy of the Policy the first time they volunteer at the school.